penninesoaringclub/newsletter/content/posts/2024-05/index.md

 *Brian Stewart, Chairman*

-Such sad news to hear that Kevn Mcloughlin, long time PSC member and a stalwart of paragliding up here in our neck of the woods, passed away recently.
+Such sad news to hear that Kevin Mcloughlin, long time PSC member and a stalwart of paragliding up here in our neck of the woods, passed away recently.
 A familiar, friendly, helpful face on the hill, one of those quiet heroes who would help anyone and be involved in whatever was happening on the hill, he will be sorely missed by the huge number of people who knew him.
 The funeral will take place at Lancaster Crematorium on Tuesday 7th May at 13:30.
 RIP, Kevin.

 Today’s theme is alliteration.
 The military have a saying along the lines of: “Proper Preparation Prevents Piss-Poor Performance”.
 Hmmm, should have taken that one on board the other week.
 After faffing about at Longridge (great shout out for Simon B for hanging around there for his coachees and missing some personal flying), I was persuaded to trek to Pendle.
 In a previous paragliding life, in an earlier millennium, I used to be the one chasing all over the country to find some ‘better’ conditions; once I was reincarnated after the noughties, I vowed that would not be me – make a decision and stick with it would be my mantra.